kenichisutan/play-walletless-games/README.md

-# play-walletless-games
-A website to find free games collected in one place

-Currently used tools:
 # Play Walletless Games
 > A website to find free games collected in one place.
 Free games will be compiled with a brief overview and where you can play them.